About VHS

 What VHS Is

-- A reservation-based access layer for aerial corridors
+• A reservation-based access and decision layer for structured aerial corridors

 What VHS Is Not